UF-NLPC-Lab/gatbert/README.md

 # gatbert

-## Extracting a ConceptNet Subgraph
+## Making ConceptNet Graph Samples

 One way or another, you're going to need to have an instance of the ConceptNet postgres database running.
 See our [guide](https://github.com/UF-NLPC-Lab/Guides/tree/main/conceptnet) on hosting ConceptNet using Apptainer.